Eric Joseph Rubio

 Eric Rubio is one of the most remarkable individuals I have known.
 It has been an honor to know him and to have his involvement and commitment to shared purposes.

-— Dr. Tony Payne, Director, Wheaton College (IL) Conservatory of Music
+— Dr. Tony Payne, Director (retired), Wheaton College (IL) Conservatory of Music

 Prior to assuming a management career, Eric served for three years as a middle school band director, in both public and private schools, in Chicago’s western suburbs.
 Eric holds the Bachelor of Music Education degree from Wheaton College (Illinois); further coursework includes studies in nonprofit management at the Lilly Family School of Philanthropy at Indiana University.
 He has been active as a church musician in Florida, Illinois, and Virginia and is a freelance writer across a wide variety of platforms.

 In addition to his professional engagements, Eric has devoted time in service to the arts world in every place he has called home.
-He presently serves on the board of directors of Embracing Arlington Arts and has served on the executive and nominating committees of the Chicago Symphony Orchestra Overture Council, a young professionals organization, and as a grant panelist with Chorus America and the state arts agencies of Florida and Virginia.
+He presently serves as co-president on the board of directors of Embracing Arlington Arts, an advocacy organization, and has served on the executive and nominating committees of the Chicago Symphony Orchestra Overture Council, a young professionals organization, and as a grant panelist with Chorus America and the state arts agencies of Florida and Virginia.

 Eric is married to Naomi Attaway and the couple lives in Arlington, Virginia, with their American bulldog, Weasley.
 In their spare time, Eric and Naomi enjoy cooking, reading, and traveling.